 If you’re lucky, you’ve invented a product that the world has never seen.
 However, if you’re like most people, you’ve created a better version of an existing idea.
 It’s important to check out the companies that sell products similar to yours.
 Their strategies can provide added insights into the audience you’re trying to reach.

-- Discover their audience.
+- Discover their audience — and their gaps.
 Most likely, you’ll want to target an audience that their company has missed.
 Alternatively, if you want to lure away their current customers, start thinking of how you’d persuade those customers to switch to your product.

 - Observe their successes.
 You can’t always duplicate others’ successes, but you can observe what’s worked for them as they’ve connected to their audiences.